Clear Reads FAQs

 Am I required to participate in the Clear Reads project and have my meter upgraded?

 Yes.
 Participation in the Clear Reads project is mandatory.
 Meters for all customers, residential and business, will either be replaced or modified.
-Your cooperation in making an appointment when notified is appreciated.

 Meter readers don’t come into my house, isn’t my water meter outside?